armenalaray/Clox-Programming-Language/README.md

 # Clox Programming Language

 This is a programming language I made from scratch.
-It is a compiled and interpreted language.
-It has runtime systems like closures that run in the virtual machine and static systems like functions that are compiled by the parser.
+It is a managed language like C#, it has a Garbage Collector GC, It is Object Oriented and it has inheritance.

 ![final](https://github.com/user-attachments/assets/ef7315d9-cccb-440f-81e1-72c22294a089)